LIST: Stores closed on Thanksgiving Day

 Home Depot

-A Home Depot spokesperson confirmed to FOX 8 that stores will be closed on Thanksgiving this year.
+A Home Depot spokesperson confirmed that stores will be closed on Thanksgiving this year.

 JCPenney